 Researchers recognize 17 different species across 4 different taxonomic genera (Pica, Urocissa, Cissa, and Cyanopica).

 Many different species are black and white, usually with white chests and sides.
-Several species are brightly coloured, with green, blue, and red feathers.
+Several species are brightly colored, with green, blue, and red feathers.

 These birds have long tails, especially compared to the rest of the corvid family.
 In many species, the tail is longer than the bird’s body!
 The tail provides magpies with the ability to make swift turns while in the air.
 This allows the birds to evade larger predators and make up for rather average flying abilities.